 - Youth in International Development and Foreign Affairs>>

 Background on USICD's Internship Program

-In 2013, with the vital support of the Mitsubishi Electric America Foundation (MEAF), USICD is launching its first internship program focusing on youth with disabilities who are interested in international development or foreign affairs careers.
+In 2013, with the vital support of the Mitsubishi Electric America Foundation (MEAF), USICD launched its first internship program focusing on youth with disabilities who are interested in international development or foreign affairs careers.
 This is the Youth in International Development and Foreign Affairs internship program.
 The project follows from a vision, core to USICD’s mission, to increase disability inclusion in U.S. foreign affairs by supporting future generations of Americans to invest their skills and talents in this field.
 We hope to have the program available again in the summer of 2019 with continued funding from MEAF and other generous sponsors.

-The Youth in International Development and Foreign Affairs internship program brought its first cohort of seven talented graduate and undergraduate students and recent graduates with disabilities to Washington, DC for nine weeks in the summer of 2013 to expose them to the international development field.
+The Youth in International Development and Foreign Affairs internship program brought its first cohort of seven talented graduate and undergraduate students and recent graduates with disabilities to Washington, DC, for nine weeks in the summer of 2013 to expose them to the international development field.
 A similar program was held in 2014-2017.
 Participants go through a one week training course and then work with a major international development agency for eight weeks to learn more about foreign aid and development.
 During the first four years of the program, USICD placed over 30 interns at different international organizations in the DC area.
-Throughout the summer internship program, interns participate in trainings and workshops on career development topics, in addition to attend hearings in Congressional Foreign Relations Committees and attend meetings at the State Department and other agencies.
-Interns will receive a stipend, travel expenses, and fully-accessible housing.
+Throughout the summer internship program, interns participate in trainings and workshops on career development topics, in addition to attending meetings at the State Department and other agencies.
+Interns will receive a limited stipend, reimbursement for travel expenses, and fully-accessible housing.
 For more information, please consult the "Frequently Asked Questions" section.

 How to Apply